 Conclusion: ExpressVPN Wins!

 Private Internet Access and its long-lasting experience helped it get a solid result in this PIA vs ExpressVPN duel.
-With the result of 7:5 for ExpressVPN, the provider from the British Virgin Islands takes the win and beats its sister company by a good margin.
+With the result of 7:6 for ExpressVPN, the provider from the British Virgin Islands takes the win and beats its sister company by a small margin.

-ExpressVPN isn’t very affordable compared to it and it’s a provider for those who don’t mind the price and just want ultimate performance whatever the cost.
-Private Internet Access is for those on a very tight budget with not much freedom of “stretching” further.
+ExpressVPN isn’t very affordable compared to it, and it’s a provider for those who don’t mind the somewhat higher price and just want ultimate performance, whatever the cost.
+Private Internet Access is for those on a very tight budget with not much freedom to “stretch” further.

-Although, if you need an affordable provider, I recommend trying CyberGhost instead.
+Although if you need an affordable provider, we recommend trying NordVPN or CyberGhost instead.
 We have a test of CyberGhost as well, so make sure you check it out.
-Its cost is similar to PIA and it’s a better choice overall.
+Its cost is similar to PIA, and it’s a better choice overall, particularly for streaming, where PIA has dropped the ball.